 In January 2009 the President of the CPVO adopted rules governing in-service training at the CPVO.
 The purpose of the in-service training with the CPVO is to give external people an opportunity to learn about the CPVO and its role within the European Union, to provide them with practical knowledge of the work at the CPVO, to enable them to acquire personal experience by means of the contacts made in the course of their work, to enable them to further and put into practice the knowledge they have acquitted during their studies or professional careers, and to make use of this knowledge to the benefit of the CPVO.

-In 2012 the CPVO had no trainees present.
+In 2013 the CPVO had two trainees present for 10 months and 3 months respectively.